zowe/docs-site/docs/user-guide/ze-usage.md

     The file displays in the text editor window of VSC.

-    **Note:** If you have defined file associations with syntax coloring the suffix of your file will be marked up.
+    **Note:** If you define file associations with syntax coloring, the suffix of your file will be marked up.

 2. Edit the document.
-3. Type Ctrl-s or Command-s (OSx) to save the file
+3. Type Ctrl+S or Command+S (OSx) to save the file

 Your file is uploaded.